DaehwaYoun/Beige_Ad/README.md

 ## Location of codes for figures

 In the below table,
-* S means Extended Data Figure.
+* S means Supplementary Figures.
 * L means the left subpanel.
 * R means the right subpanel.
 * T means the upper (top) subpanel.